The best iCloud Keychain alternatives offer one thing that Apple has been reluctant to provide: cross-platform support.

 There’s a free version with limited features for either plan so you can test it out for 30 days before committing.
 Dashlane is more than a password manager.
 If all you want is a simple and efficient password manager, 1Password is your best choice.
 But if you want to completely lock out the bad guys from your digital life, get Dashlane.

-Last but not least, we have Keeper the most expensive password manager on our list.
-Keeper has a beautiful interface that makes user experience flawless.
-It offers all the standard functionalities of a premium password management tool such as support for passwords, credit cards and identities, 2FA, AutoFill, etc.
+It offers all the standard functionalities of a premium password management tool such as support for passwords, credit cards, and identities, 2FA, AutoFill, etc.

 Keeper has a feature called “Keeper DNA”, which uses wearable devices, Internet of Things (IoT) devices to confirm your identity for accessing your Keeper Vault.
 This eliminates the need to manually enter a code each time you log in, which is can be less convenient and secure.